instacart/lore/README.rst

 Create a Lore project
 --------------------

 This example demonstrates nested transformers and how to use lore.io with a postgres database `users` table that has feature `first_name` and response `has_subscription` columns.
-If you don't want to create the database, you can follow a database free example app on _medium.
+If you don't want to create the database, you can follow a database free example app on medium_.

 .. code-block:: bash